 Day 1: Adolf Munkel Trail, Seiser Alm, Naturpark Schlern – Rosengarten

-We started our first day in the Dolomites in Villnöß (Val di Funes).
+We started our first full day in the Dolomites in Villnöß (Val di Funes).
 In the morning, we hiked the Adolf Munkel Trail.
 This is an easy 8.8 km hike along the foot of the Geisler (Odle) Peaks.
 One of the highlights of this trail was arriving at the mountain hut Gschnagenhardt Alm (Malga Casnago), located on a high alpine pasture.
 Surrounded by cows, horses, and donkeys, we enjoyed a delicious South Tyrolean meal.
 Read Next: Hiking the Adolf Munkel Trail in the Dolomites for trail map and trail directions.

 After the hike, we drove one hour from Zanser Alm to Am Schlern (Siusi Allo Sciliar) to start our second hike of the day.
 We took the Alpe di Siusi Aerial Cableway to Seiser Alm (Alpe di Siusi), a high mountain plateau dotted with wooden huts.
 There’s a free parking area by the cableway.
 After hiking across Seiser Alm and over the Rosszähne mountain ridge, we arrived at our accommodation for the night: Tierser Alpl Schutzhaus.
-This mountain hut is located in Naturpark Schlern – Rosengarten (Sciliar – Catinaccio Natural Park).
+This mountain hut (rifugio) is located in Naturpark Schlern – Rosengarten (Sciliar – Catinaccio Natural Park).
 Staying the night at Tierser Alpl was an outstanding experience.
 The location is remote, the cuisine is superb, and the mountain hut is both modern and cozy.
 Read Next: Hiking to Tierser Alpl Schutzhaus for the trail map, trail directions, and info about the rifugio.

 How to Improve Day 1: Squeezing in two hikes into one day was stressful.
 We recommend breaking this up into two days.
 Tierser Alpl is such a special place.
 You don’t want to feel rushed in getting here.
 Also, you might want to consider staying two nights in Tierser Alpl.